steinbrennerlab/steinbrennerlab.github.io/mentorship.md

 ## Technician, Graduate Student, and Postdoc accomplishments

+May 2022: Anthony Garcia and Tonio Chaparro are pursuing PhDs in Plant Biology.
+Tonio will head to Plant & Microbial Biology at UC Berkeley, while Anthony will rejoin UW Biology in the fall.
+Congrats!

 Apr 2022: Anthony Garcia and Tonio Chaparro are awarded the NSF GRFP!!!

 Nov 2021: Natalia Guayazan-Palacios is awarded a 2021 SACNAS Student Presentation Award!!